FlowEngineDevs/Stardust-One/INFO.md

 To Startup the Game enter this code:
-> cd ~/Stardust/Contents/src/main/code && javac Stardust.java && Stardust.java
+> cd ~/Stardust/Contents/src/main/code && javac Stardust.java && java Stardust.java

 You should see a message in your terminal that says:
 > Starting Stardust...